mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 snippet: basic-generic-host-endpoint-with-config-previewer

 The testing engine needs to access the endpoint configuration before it's initialized to register the needed tests behaviors.
-To do the creation of the `IHostBuilder` needs to be tweaked to invoke a callback delegate that the test engine will inject at tests runtime.
+The creation of the `IHostBuilder` needs to be tweaked to invoke a callback delegate that the test engine injects at tests runtime.

 Finally, the endpoint can be added to the scenario using the `WithGenericHostEndpoint` configuration method: